 My Peruvian journey started with a cover letter, resume and interview and ended with international culture, friends for life, work experience, fun with mentors and a lifelong memorable learning experience.

-However, as the time passed, I experienced a lot many things including the visit to Apiary, Guinea Pig farm, Banana plantation and an industrial visit to Gandules Inc. Apart from this, I experienced the local Peruvian culture by a visit to museums, a jungle safari and visit to rock and sand beach, local handicrafts shops.
+However, as time passed, I experienced a lot many things including the visit to Apiary, Guinea Pig farm, Banana plantation and an industrial visit to Gandules Inc. Apart from this, I experienced the local Peruvian culture by a visit to museums, a jungle safari and a visit to rock and sand beaches, local handicraft shops.
 All this combined with really tasted ethnic Peruvian food and drinks: I still remember the Chicha.

-During the entire journey from boarding the departure plane to Peru and back to Toronto, it was a mix and complex amalgamation of feelings which can’t be described in words.
-I experienced and understood the people around me, carried with me both tangible and non-tangible skills and tried understanding the world from a different view altogether.
+During the entire journey from boarding the departure plane to Peru and back to Toronto, it was a mix and complex amalgamation of feelings that can’t be described in words.
+I experienced and understood the people around me, carried with me both tangible and non-tangible skills and tried to understand the world from a different view altogether.

-My deepest thank to SAGE, FLIP, Centennial College and two most important persons: Steve and Professor Xavier.
-I thank Centennial College once again for giving me an opportunity to represent centennial college as a college ambassador.
+My deepest thanks to SAGE, FLIP, Centennial College and the two most important persons: Steve and Professor Xavier.
+I thank Centennial College once again for giving me an opportunity to represent the Centennial college as a college ambassador.

 Bhupesh Chandra Tiwari